loic-simon/lg-rez/README.md

 pip install lg-rez
 ```

-We strongly advise installing this package in a dedicated virtualenv (`python3 -m venv <yourfolder>`).
+We strongly recommand to install this package in a dedicated virtualenv (`python3 -m venv <yourfolder>`).

 ### Dependencies